East European fashion labels aim for the world stage

 Przetakiewicz, who also has plans to launch La Mania at the Milan department store Excelsior, said western buyers have become more welcoming to emerging European designers.

 "I must say that an overall climate, not only in the fashion industry, is changing positively," she told Reuters.
-"Poles are becoming more recognizable and popular, particularly in the UK."
+"Poles are becoming more recognisable and popular, particularly in the UK."

 NOT JUST CONSUMERS, BUT BANKERS TOO